aj-staton/stock-bot/README.md

 - [ ] Add the ability to input a stock ticker, look up the ticker's peers in the market, and rank thier P/E and P/B.

-## Use
+## Execution
 * Go to [Finnhub's](https://finnhub.io/) website and create an account to get an API key.
 * With this key, make a file in the repo folder called `key.py`.
 The file should look like this:
 ```python
 KEY="<your api key>"
 ```
 This file gets imported into `main.py` for the data collection.
-* Run `make bot`; then, the data will be printed to the console as its read.
-Once the entire process is complete, two files `data/overvalued.csv` and `data/undervalued.csv` will be produced.
+* There are two `make` targets:`roi` and `pe`.
+The first, `roi`, will produce data on the projected growth for companies based on analyst targets

 ### Disclaimers
  * No stock is guaranteed to increase in value.
 If stocks were always that deterministic, there would be no risk.
 No data this repository produces should be taken as investment advice.
- * The free version of the Finnhub API is [rate-limited at 60 calls per
+ * The free version of the Finnhub API is [rate-limited at 60 calls per minute](https://finnhub.io/pricing).
- * minute](https://finnhub.io/pricing).
 Over 10k calls will be needed.
 Don't be in too much of a rush for this data.
+ * Some stocks only have one analyst rating; so, if that _one_ analyst thinks the stock price is shooting to the moon, the data will too.
+This is very common to see on penny stocks.
+Be able to identify these anomalies.